-After visiting Turkey more than 10 times over the last couple years this summer I decided to go wild on my Turkey trip and travel to off the beaten path places on top of the standard top sights in Turkey and created the ultimate itinerary.
-With this Turkey itinerary you can easily plan your Turkey trip yourself.
+After visiting Turkey more than 10 times over the last couple years last time I decided to go wild on my Turkey trip and travel to off the beaten path places on top of the standard top sights in Turkey.
+This way I created the ultimate road trip itinerary.
+With this 2 week itinerary for Turkey you can easily plan your trip yourself.

 Trust me, traveling to Turkey does not need to be done in a group trip or with a tour operator.
 Let me convince you that you can do this on your own and no doubt you are going to have the time of your life.

-I called this blog the ultimate Turkey itinerary for 2 weeks because I squeezed in all the best places to visit in Turkey, but I would suggest to pick your favorites from this itinerary and skip some places if you only have 7 or 10 days for your Turkey trip.
+I called this blog the ultimate Turkey itinerary for 2 weeks because I squeezed in all the best places to visit in Turkey into 14 days.
+I would suggest to pick your favorites from this itinerary and skip some places if you only have 7 or 10 days for your Turkey trip.

 Travel to Turkey during Covid

-This travel blog is based on my Turkey trip in August and September 2020 during the Corona Pandemic.
+This travel blog is based on my Turkey trip in October 2020 during the Corona Pandemic.
 For the most part of my trip I did NOT experience anything different than on all my other trips to Turkey, but one thing did change... the amount of tourists.
-If you ask me now is the best time to travel to Turkey!
+If you ask me, now is the best time to travel to Turkey!
 Was it safe?
 Hell yeah!
-I have NEVER felt unsafe at Turkey ever.
+I have NEVER felt unsafe in Turkey ever.

 For my complete guide on traveling to Turkey during the Corona pandemic, read my latest Turkey blog in the link.